 Our assessments are designed to be as transparent and consistent as possible, so teachers and students can go into the exams with confidence.
 The live papers will follow the structure and style of our published sample assessment materials and specimen papers, with consistent command words, helpful stimulus points and engaging sources and interpretations.

 You can download the presentation and delegate documents for our Getting Ready To Teach training event.
 The qualification page also contains other training materials, including how to teach the thematic study and mocks marking as well as several packs of exemplar responses.

 Download teaching and learning materials from our qualification page

 Ask our Subject Advisor

 As you know, our team of experts is always ready to help.
-You can get in touch with our History Subject Advisor, Mark Battye, either by email at firstname.lastname@example.org, by telephone on 020 7010 2186, or via Twitter @Pearson_History.
+You can get in touch with our History Subject Advisor, Mark Battye, by contacting us or via Twitter @Pearson_History.

 Don’t forget that you can stay up-to-date with important qualification information and History-related news, by signing up to Mark’s History Subject Advisor Updates.

 The results day for GCSE is on 23 August 2018.

 You’ll be pleased to know that, as per last summer, you’ll be able to download your students’ summer 2018 examination scripts free of charge using the Access to Scripts Self-Service Portal.
 Please ensure that you have obtained consent from the candidates before requesting scripts.

 If you have queries about this summer’s results, you can get access to scripts and apply for an EAR (Enquiry About Results).
 Information on the post-results services available – including details of prices and relevant deadlines – can be found on our website.